Rudra-Science/CyberBash/README.md

-# 🕹️ Cuberbash Nostalgic Games Collection
+# 🕹️ Cyberbash Nostalgic Games Collection

 A collection of classic browser games built with **JavaScript**, assembled as part of my entry for the **Cuberbash** competition at **Skool**.
 This project is all about revisiting nostalgic games we grew up playing—reimagined for the web.